NicolaCraperi/MovidaCustomTemplate/README.md

 In Atom use plugin Scss-AutoCompile

-## Running the tests
+## Run

-in root directory run
+in root directory run in terminal
 ```
 php -S 127.0.0.1:8000
 ```